valentinus/TopicDiff-LDA/README.txt

 This repository contains the source code and data files used in the experiments reported in the following paper:

 V. R. Hananto, U Serdült, V. Kryssanov, "A Text Segmentation Approach for Automated Annotation of Online Customer Reviews, based on Topic Modeling"
+(under review, will be updated when the paper is published)

 Please see the paper for details of the algorithms and the experiments.